Poongodi-coder/Maths-equation-quiz-game-/README.md

 5. Output the total score after all questions have been answered.
 """

-# Importing the Tkinter library for creating graphical user interfaces
 import tkinter as tk
-# Importing simple dialog boxes for user input from the Tkinter library
-from tkinter import simpledialog, messagebox
+from tkinter import simpledialog, messagebox import simple_equation_quiz as seq
-# Importing the custom module for generating and handling simple equation quizzes
-import simple_equation_quiz as seq

 def launch_quiz():
-    """
-    Launches a simple equation quiz.
-    The quiz consists of a series of questions where the user is asked to solve simple equations.
-The user's score is displayed at the end of the quiz.
-    """

     score = 0
     NUMBER_OF_QUESTION = 5